Enschede railway station: History

-On July 1, 1866, Enschede got a station on the Zutphen–Glanerbeek railway line.
+On 1 July 1866 Enschede got a station on the Zutphen–Glanerbeek railway line.
 The station building was the Staatsspoor new type 3rd class design.
 Also Hengelo had such a station from 1866 to 1899.
 The current stations of Meppel (1865) and Station Zuidbroek (1865) also follow the same design.

 The present building was designed after the Second World War and opened in 1950.
 The architect H.G.J.
-Schelling (1888-1978) designed the station to be a combination of both a through station and a terminus.
-It quickly lost its status as a through station for the Netherlands rail network when the Twente S-bahn was opened in 1956 and the Deutsche Bahn terminated its services between Gronau and Enschede.
-Two small street platforms were built for the S-bahn trains that were street running through the Prinsessetunnel.
+Schelling (1888–1978) designed the station to be a combination of both a through station and a terminus.
+It lost its status as a through station for the Netherlands rail network when the Deutsche Bahn terminated its services between Gronau and Enschede in 1981.

 2000 saw some significant structural alterations.
 The sidesteps were removed, and a new entrance was built in the centre of the entrance hall.
-The tracks of the Alenol Line in the Prinsessetunnel were also removed, and works on the Noordertunnel started.
-The new platforms for the Alenol Line were opened in 2002, together with the new platforms for the Ehebo Line in the Lonnekerboog, which was also moved underground.

 The latest service addition to the station came on 18 November 2001, when DB Regio reopened the train service to Gronau and Münster/Dortmund.
-These trains departed from a newly constructed platform, located along the southern side of the newly constructed rail line and directly connected with the station square and platforms 4a and 4b.
+These trains departed from a newly constructed platform 5, located along the northern side of the newly constructed rail line connecting with the remainder of the station complex via the adjacent level crossing.
+After the renovation of 2013, the services to and from Germany were integrated into the station complex and moved to the eastern end of platform 4 which is now split into platforms 4a and 4b.
 As the Dutch and German rail lines use different rail safety systems, the tracks do not at any point physically connect.
 As such, for train services Enschede effectively became a "double terminus".